huginn/huginn/README.md

 ## Deployment

 Deployment right now is configured with Capistrano, Unicorn, and nginx.
-You should feel free to deploy in a different way, however.
+You should feel free to deploy in a different way, however, and please submit your deployment solutions back!

 ### Required Setup